Using the 5 Ps to Thrive in Today’s Retail Environment

 ||Empathetically re-evaluating brand/product interactions against the new challenges presented by shopper behavior changes and safety/health guidelines.
 Brands and companies may want to consider leveraging technology (virtual assistants, AR, videos, etc.) and innovation to provide personalized interactions with consumers.

+Want to go beyond the 5 Ps?
 Check out Burke & Seed’s breakthrough COVID-19 consumer segmentation research to learn more about how we can help you respond to consumers’ evolving needs.

 Written by Adam Siegel.
 In addition to being the Editor of The Accelerator, Adam is VP, Creative at Seed Strategy, where he draws upon his diverse experience in advertising, research and innovation to craft breakthrough creative and winning concept copy.